uN1K0Rn86/dungeon-generator/documentation/testing_document.md

 - Path_is_optimal: this test also forms a path between two rooms in the dungeon using A*.
 It then compares the length of the path (in tiles) to the Manhattan distance (+1) between the starting and ending point.
 The +1 is because the Manhattan distance equals the amount of steps taken, not the amount of tiles.
 This works because the algorithm always finds a direct route.

+- Edge_nodes: this test makes sure that nodes that are on the edges of the dungeon do not have neighbors that would be outside the dungeon.

 ### Class Dungeon

 - Size_is_correct: this test makes sure the created dungeon has the length and width it is supposed to.